-A saying talks about one’s life partner as being most appreciated during two life stages: before marriage and after the funeral.
+There is a saying that describes one’s life partner as being most appreciated during two life stages: before marriage and after the funeral.
 Unfortunately, proverbs and sayings hint at a reality which is also faithfully rendered by statistics showing that love wears off pretty soon in many marriages.
-But maybe this is part of the problem – the fact that we overburden love, treating it like an ingredient with magical powers.
+But maybe this is part of the problem—the fact that we overburden love, treating it like an ingredient with magical powers.

 The prelude to a divorce often comprises highly destructive behaviours, which can prevent a couple from keeping their enthusiastic promise of staying together "for better or for worse until death do us part," says American psychologist Dr John Gottman.